 In this article:

 Periodontitis can result in eventual bone loss and loss of teeth due to mobility.
-Gingivitis (gum inflammation) precedes periodontitis, but not all gingivitis cases can progress to periodontitis.
+Gingivitis precedes periodontitis, but not all gingivitis cases progress to periodontitis.

-- Periodontitis: Advanced form of the disease which originates from the gums and spreads to the underlying tissues such as the bone supporting the tooth.
+- Periodontitis: Advanced form of the disease that originates from the gums and spreads to the underlying tissues such as the bone supporting the tooth

-There is a snowball effect where the plaque build-up below the gum line causes the gums to detach and form a space between the tooth and it is called a ‘periodontal pocket.’
+A snowball effect happens, where the plaque buildup below the gumline causes the gums to detach and form a space between the teeth called a periodontal pocket.

 Another clinical manifestation is the formation of calculus (tartar) due to the prolonged accumulation of plaque on the tooth surface.

-Calculus is the hardened, calcified form of the plaque, and it cannot be easily removed with the toothbrush.
-Calculus is rougher than enamel, and it favors further plaque accumulation culminating in a downward spiral of periodontal disease.
+Calculus is the hardened, calcified form of plaque, and it cannot be easily removed with toothbrushing.
+Calculus is rougher than enamel, and it favors further plaque accumulation, culminating in a downward spiral of periodontal disease.

-The mouth is the mirror of the entire body and it is pivotal not to know the difference between normal and diseased areas.
+The mouth is the mirror of the entire body, and it is important to know the difference between normal and diseased areas.